bmcdavid/DotNetStarter/docs/register.md

 ***IMPORTANT:*** The types that implement this interface also need empty constructors as locator with its underlying container have not been configured, there will be nothing to inject.

 ## Dependencies
 Both methods support adding dependencies which allows for an override system.
-The most common example will be overriding services registered with the RegisterAttribute
+The most common example will be overriding services registered with the RegistrationAttribute

 ### ILocatorConfigure module dependent on the RegisterConfiguration type: